joncto/research-services/docs/access-vdi.md

 # Access the Service

 The service is currently offered through a virtual environment.
-The machine you are interacting with is placed in the National Library's infrastructure, while the screen of this machine is exposed to your computer.
+You are interacting with a machine, located in the National Library's infrastructure, and having its screen exposed to your computer.

 We recommend that you install the [VMWare Horizon Client](https://www.vmware.com/go/viewclients) an run it as an application on your computer, but you can also use the service in your browser.

-## Agree to Terms and Conditions

-Before you get access to the service, you need to agree to the [Terms and Conditions](./terms-conditions.md)

 ## 1. Login using VMWARE Horizon Client